In business, you don’t get what you deserve, you get what you negotiate. – Chester L. Karrass

 Don’t Rush the Negotiation Process

-Sometimes we rush negotiations so quickly that we simply do not have the time to identify potential opportunities for agreement that could benefit all parties involved within the negotiation process.
+Sometimes we rush negotiations so quickly that we simply do not have the time to identify potential opportunities for an agreement that could benefit all parties involved in the negotiation process.

 Don’t Miss the Bigger Picture